lironui/A2-FPN/README.md

 If our code is helpful to you, please cite:

 `Li, Rui, Libo Wang, Ce Zhang, Chenxi Duan, and Shunyi Zheng.
-"A<sup>2</sup>-FPN for Semantic Segmentation of Fine-Resolution Remotely Sensed Images." arXiv preprint arXiv:2102.07997 (2021).` (The paper has been accepted by International Journal of Remore Sensing, the citation form will be updated soon)
+"A<sup>2</sup>-FPN for Semantic Segmentation of Fine-Resolution Remotely Sensed Images." arXiv preprint arXiv:2102.07997 (2021).` (The paper has been accepted by International Journal of Remote Sensing, the citation form will be updated soon)

 Network:
 -------